 Continued study of the basic principles of acting through scene work and monologues.
 In addition to realism period styles such as Greek and Shakespeare will be studied.
 Continued voice and movement work will also be applied.
 The student will also have the opportunity to produce an audition package.
+Additional fee required.
 Prerequisite: THTR2260.
 Goal 2A.